 Estimates of expenditure

-The allocation to the Financial Services Branch and departments under its purview for 2020-21 is about $2.3 billion.
-The amount represents an increase of about $400 million over last year.
+The allocation to the Financial Services Branch and departments under its purview for 2021-22 is about $3.8 billion.
+The amount represents an increase of about $1.5 billion over the original estimate of last year.

 Key areas of work

-In the coming year, we will focus our work on safeguarding Hong Kong's financial stability on the one hand and promoting market development and enhancing financial co-operation with the Mainland on the other, in order to reinforce our status as an international financial centre.
+In the coming year, to reinforce our status as an international financial centre, we will focus our work on safeguarding Hong Kong's financial stability on the one hand and continue to launch new initiatives for promoting market development on the other.
+We will also enhance financial co-operation with the Mainland.
+In addition, under the pandemic, we will be launching initiatives to relieve people's hardship.

 (I) Safeguarding financial stability

-On promoting market development, I would like to give a brief account of our priorities.
+On promoting market development, I would like to give a brief account of our new initiatives.